mattbishop/sql-event-store/README.md

 - **Append-Only** Once events are created, they cannot be deleted, updated or otherwise modified.
 This includes entity event definitions.
 - **Insertion-Ordered** Events must be consistently replayable in the order they were inserted.
 - **Event race conditions are Impossible** The event store prevents a client from writing an event to an entity if another event has been inserted after the client has replayed an event stream.
-- **Entity and Event Validation** Event and Entity names cannot be mispelled or misapplied.
+- **Entity and Event Validation** Event and Entity names cannot be misspelled or misapplied.
 A client cannot insert an event from the wrong entity.
 Event and entity names must be defined before use.

 ### SQL Table Structure